latimagine/statismo/CONTRIBUTING.md

 If you are missing a feature, first submit an issue to our [GitHub Repository](https://github.com/kenavolic/statismo/issues) to chat about your proposal and be sure it will be used!

-Then, everythng is clarified, you can [submit a Pull Request](#Submit-a-Pull-Request) with your new feature.
+Then, when everything is clarified, you can [submit a Pull Request](#Submit-a-Pull-Request) with your new feature.

 Submission Guidelines
 =====================